PDF is rarely chosen because it’s been assessed as the best format for the content. We need to reduce the amount we’re publishing.

-Web writers should know how to check if their content is accessible, especially if they’re editing or updating content they didn’t create.
+Web writers should know how to check if their content is accessible.
 It’s not a difficult skill to learn, and a few simple tools will help.
 In this article, I discuss evaluating content against the Web Content Accessibility Guidelines 2.0.

 Web writers must provide a text alternative for informative or functional images they use in their content.
 But what should you do when the image also needs a caption?
 Three methods are commonly used, but none is ideal.
 In this article I’ll explain why and suggest an alternative.